Jamtd/Home/README.md

 # Home

-This is my Home repository where I'll outline my plans, goals, achievements, etc.
+This is my Home repository where I plan to outline my plans.